StevenBlack/vocab/million-dollar-words.md

 ### palimpsest
 A piece of parchment or other tablet, used for early writing, that was erased and reused a second time.
 This is the kind of word that crops up in auctions for famous manuscripts and at antique stores that deal in old books and prints.
-It is most often used figura- tively, however, to connote a piece of work in which a previously completed and erased work shines through.
+It is most often used figuratively, however, to connote a piece of work in which a previously completed and erased work shines through.
 An example—math homework in which a teacher can see the ways that a student attempted to solve a problem before coming up with the final answer.
 Say PAL-IMP-SEST.

 ### palindrome